 The other ingredient to a successful mixing job, regardless of what you’re making, is the right paddle.
 Even if you continue to use a drill for mixing small jobs, the correct paddle is a must.

-Joann Dooley, sales and marketing manager for Jiffy Mixer Co., in Corona, California, says that company makes paddles in eight different sizes capable of serving everything from laboratory beakers to 100-gallon batch mixers.
+Joann Dooley is the sales and marketing manager for Jiffy Mixer Co., in Corona, California.
+She says her company makes paddles in eight different sizes.
+These paddles are capable of serving everything from laboratory beakers to 100-gallon batch mixers.

 “Seven out of the eight sizes we make are used with concrete and epoxy,” says Dooley.
 “A lot of epoxy manufacturers actually spec our mixers.”

-The reason, she explains, is that Jiffy offers blades with three-way action, as well as two guard rings on them to keep the blade from damaging the container in which they’re mixing.
+The reason, she explains, is that Jiffy offers blades with three-way action.
+They also offer two guard rings on them to keep the blade from damaging the container in which they’re mixing.

 “The action on the blade on the top holds the material down, the blades on the side hold the material in and the blade on the bottom pulls the material up,” she adds.
 “That three-way action reduces the mixing time without the encapsulation of any air.”